 The truth is, anyone can eat these bars, whether you’re lactating or not.
 The only unusual ingredient in them is brewers yeast which can be easily left out or substituted with more ground flax.
 Either way, they make for a healthy and delicious snack that’s super quick to whip up!

 No-Bake Lactation Granola Bars Ingredients

 - Puffed Rice Cereal- I’m obsessed with using puffed rice cereal in my no-bake recipes but they remind me of rice crispy treats.
 I usually use this sprouted brown rice crisp cereal because I like that it’s whole grain and easier to digest since it’s sprouted.

 - Quick Cooking Oatmeal- Oatmeal is a great source of iron which is thought to boost milk supply.
-I typically go for rolled oats, quick cooking oatmeal has a finely chopped texture that’s a little easier to chew in no-bake recipes.
+I typically go for quick cooking oatmeal because it has a finely chopped texture that’s a little easier to chew in no-bake recipes.
 That said rolled oats would work just fine if you can’t find the quick cooking kind.

 - Ground Flax Seed- Flaxseed provides omega-3 fatty acids which are crucial for hormonal health.
 Just make sure it is ground flaxseed for proper absorption as the whole seeds are not digested well.

 - Brewers Yeast- A byproduct of the fermentation process for beer and bread, brewers yeast is packed full of nutrients like B vitamins, iron, zinc, magnesium and potassium.
 It’s also a good source of protein offering 8 grams of protein in 1/4 cup.
 I personally find the flavor to be a little strong for my tastebuds so I only used a few tablespoons in the recipe.
 As I said above, you can replace this with more ground flax if desired.